Contrast-Security-OSS/docs/content/admin/org_settings/API-credentials.md

 <a href="assets/images/KB4-a04_2.png" rel="lightbox" title="Organizational API Key"><img class="thumbnail" src="assets/images/KB4-a04_2.png"/></a>

+For more information, read the article [About the Contrast API](tools-api.html#api-about).

 ## Organization Keys

 Manage organization API keys as an Organization Administrator by going to the **User Menu > Organization Settings > API tab**.
 A System Administrator can also select an organization and manage API keys by going to the **User Menu > System Settings > API tab**.